lemonsevens/lemonsevens-gruntworks/operations/Fibery/gwos-fibery-config/tasks/iteration-1-plan.md

 -   **Deliverable 5 - Mandatory AC**: Verification Criteria defined below are met.

 **Verification Criteria (Checks):**
--   Check 1: TM, SOP, and RET databases exist with all specified fields and types.
+-   Check 1: TM database exists in the `Ship` Space, and SOP and RET databases exist in the `Systems` Space, with all specified fields and types.
 -   Check 2: MultiUser field for `RET.Participants` correctly configured.
 -   Check 3: Enums are correctly populated.